Coronavirus support for the voluntary and community sector

 The Youth Futures Foundation is committed to transforming employment for young people.
 They recognise that achieving this systemic change will be a team effort involving a broad range of employers, government, funders and organisations working with young people.
 Their activities and grant giving are designed to reflect this.
 Find out more about their grant opportunities on the Youth Futures Foundation website.

 The foundation’s Small Project Grants scheme awards funding of up to £2,500 to support the most challenged under 16 year olds in the UK to achieve their potential.
 The foundation has four priority areas of abuse, addiction, young carers and homelessness and their Project Funding is targeted at organisations with a turnover of under £1.5m.
-They also operate three other funding streams:

 Find out more about their grant opportunities on the 7Stars Foundation website.